berndab/neural_network/README.md

 ## Neural Network Model Predictive Performance Analysis

-The model training testing program used configurable variables to set the neural network model training parameters, to set the threshold row count value for features bucketing , and to to set the outlier filter threshold for ASK_AMT feature values
+The model training testing module used variables to set the configuration parameters that change the configuration of the features data used to train and test the neural network model and changed the parameters used to create the neural network.

+These variable were used to change the configuration of the test data set used for training and testing the neural network model
+* Feature Bucketing Parameters
+  * Bucketing row count threshold for feature APPLICATION_TYPE
+  * Bucketing row count threshold for feature CLASSIFICATION
+* Outlier filter parameters for feature ASK_AMT

 These variable were used to set the following model testing parameter
 * Model Parameters